More Emergency Aid to Enter Gaza on Sunday, Says UN Source

 Temporary schools for 700,000 children will also be established.

-In order for the UN's plan to be implemented, however, several things are required, emphasizes Fletcher.
-Israel must allow an influx of emergency aid through several different corridors and security arrangements to prevent looting must be put in place.
-The UN also needs more money – so far, only 28 percent of the amount the UN has requested for Gaza has been financed.
+For the UN's plan to be implemented, however, several things are required, emphasizes Fletcher.
+Israel must allow an influx of aid through several different corridors and security arrangements to prevent looting.
+The UN also needs more money – so far, only 28 percent of the amount the UN has requested for Gaza has come in.

 Let us be clear: This problem will not be solved in two months.